norcams/docs-enduser/docs/usecase-toturials.rst

    **Backend choice**

    vLLM installs from precompiled pip wheels (no build step), while llama.cpp requires compilation from source.
 Compiling llama.cpp against the specific GPU architecture (sm_80 for A100) may yield better performance.
-Additionally, llama.cpp includes ``llama-cli`` for interactive testing before connecting from your agent harness.
+Additionally, llama.cpp includes ``llama-cli`` for interactive testing before connecting from your agent framework.

 ..
 TIP::